Get terrorists out of your mosques & communities, Donald Trump tells Saudis

+as a “battle between good and evil,” not a clash between the West and Islam.

-Trump's address today was the centrepiece of his two-day visit to Saudi Arabia, his first stop overseas as president.
+Trump’s address on Sunday was the centrepiece of his two-day visit to Saudi Arabia, his first stop overseas as president.

 During a meeting of more than 50 Arab and Muslim leaders, he sought to chart a new course for America’s role in the region, one aimed squarely on rooting out terrorism, with less focus on promoting human rights and democratic reforms.